Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Deterministic Results for Linear Regression

 Therefore, using the definitions of $\Lambda(k; \Sigma_n)$ and $S_{r,k}$ in \eqref{eq:MinimalkSparse} and \eqref{eq:StrengthS},

 It is immediate from these results that if the second moment of the response is uniformly bounded, then $S_{2,k}$ behaves like a constant when $\Sigma_n$ is well-conditioned.
-See \cite{Barb11} for a similar calculation. \end{rem} Based on uniform-in-model $\norm{\cdot}_2$-bound, the following result is trivially proved. \begin{thm}(Uniform $L_1$-consistency) Let $k \ge 1$ be such that
+See \cite{Barb11} for a similar calculation. \end{rem} Based on the uniform-in-submodel $\norm{\cdot}_2$-bound, the following result is trivially proved. \begin{thm}(Uniform $L_1$-consistency) Let $k \ge 1$ be such that

 Then simultaneously for all $M\in\mathcal{M}(k)$,